 Dual antioxidant/pro-oxidant behavior of the tryptophan metabolite 3-hydroxyanthranilic acid: a theoretical investigation of reaction mechanisms and kinetics†

-The antioxidant and pro-oxidant behavior of 3-hydroxyanthranilic acid was investigated using Density Functional Theory.
-In the absence of metal ions 3-hydroxyanthranilic acid would act as an excellent antioxidant by scavenging free radicals.
-It was found to be an excellent peroxyl radical scavenger in both lipid and aqueous solution, reacting with •OOH faster than Trolox.
-Moreover, the gathered kinetic data supports the idea that 3-hydroxyanthranilic acid significantly contributes to the antioxidant activity usually attributed to tryptophan.
-On the contrary, in the presence of metal ions (at physiological pH) it would exhibit pro-oxidant behavior.
-This behavior arises from the Cu(II) reducing ability of the anionic fractions of this compound, which would contribute to produce Cu(I) and consequently promote •OH production via the Fenton reaction.
-Accordingly, the environmental factor identified as crucial for ruling the dual behavior of 3-hydroxyanthranilic acid is the presence of metal ions.
+The antioxidant and pro-oxidant behavior of 3-hydroxyanthranilic acid was investigated using density functional theory.
+In the absence of metal ions 3-hydroxyanthranilic acid acts as an excellent antioxidant by scavenging free radicals.
+It was found to be an excellent peroxyl radical scavenger in both lipid and aqueous solution, reacting with ˙OOH faster than Trolox.
+Moreover, the gathered kinetic data support the idea that 3-hydroxyanthranilic acid significantly contributes to the antioxidant activity usually attributed to tryptophan.
+In contrast, in the presence of metal ions (at physiological pH) it exhibits pro-oxidant behavior.
+This behavior arises from the Cu(II) reducing ability of the anionic fractions of this compound, which would contribute to producing Cu(I) and consequently promote ˙OH production via the Fenton reaction.
+Accordingly, the environmental factor identified to be crucial for ruling the dual behavior of 3-hydroxyanthranilic acid is the presence of metal ions.
 In addition, the pH is also predicted to influence the pro-oxidant effects of this compound.